RuchiCodesDev/Automation-in-Agriculture-using-AI-ML/README.md

-Chapter 3
+💡Chapter 3
 Proposed System

-3.1 Data-set Collection
+🗃️3.1 Data-set Collection
 The dataset containing the soil specific attributes which are collected from Polytest Laboratories soil testing lab, Pune, Maharashtra, India.
 In addition, similar sources of general crop data were also used from Marathwada University.
 The crops considered in our model include groundnut,